Darvon and Darvocet

-Darvon and Darvocet are brand names for Propoxyphene, a drug used to treat mild to moderate pain and to reduce coughing.
+Darvon and Darvocet are brand names for Propoxyphene, a drug used to treat mild to moderate pain and to reduce coughing (Darvocet was also used as a fever reducer).
 The drugs belong to a class of medications called Opiate analgesics and can be consumed as either a capsule or tablet.
 Propoxyphene is weaker than other Opioid pain relievers such as Morphine and Codeine; however, it still poses a high potential for abuse and presents a multitude of serious side effects.
 Due to multiple accidental and intentional deaths caused by the drug, the Food and Drug Administration banned Propoxyphene-based products from further prescription in 2010, including Darvon and Darvocet.
 The drugs put patients at-risk of abnormal and even fatal heart rhythm abnormalities, causing an estimated 2,000 American deaths between the years 2004 and 2010.

 The Circulation of Darvon and Darvocet

 For a short period of time following the ban of the drugs in 2010, there were illegal stockpiles that were available for sale for recreational users; however, Darvon and Darvocet are no longer available on the shelves in the United States.
 There is the possibility that there are still some stockpiles of the drugs somewhere within the U.S., but it is extremely rare to see a substance use disorder in an individual caused by the abuse of Darvon or Darvocet in the present day.
 Some sources indicate that there is a black market for the drugs in which they are still currently sold by specific dealers and for very high prices due to the limited availability.
 It is estimated that the buyers still seeking out the drugs are individuals who had a legal prescription for Darvon or Darvocet before they were banned and became addicted to the drugs prior to the FDA mandate.